AlikZi/udacity-fullstack-catalog-project4/README.md

 Once it is running.
 Visit [http://localhost:8000](http://localhost:8000) in the browser.

+## Deployment

+For my final project, I configured a Linux Apache server to serve the app.
+The project documentation is available in the [catalog-server](https://github.com/AlikZi/catalog-server) repo.
+The app is available at [http://35.175.70.121.xip.io/](http://35.175.70.121.xip.io/).

 ## Using Furniture Catalog App

 The home page displays navbar with Application name, Home Button and Log In button; categories link list and recently added products.